Compiled by Amanda Woodhams

 I believe everyone has the capacity to lend their unique skills to helping others and in doing so bring forward the best in themselves.
-After living in the heat of Pheonix for seven years on land with no doors, windows or power, I learned how we interact, accommodate and adjust to our environments.
+After living in the heat of Phoenix for seven years on land with no doors, windows or power, I learned how we interact with, accommodate, and adjust to our environments.
 In doing so, I discovered how to align my gratitude and draw upon my inner strength.
 I now share my experiences through my yoga practice and my seva at an Ashram.

 Gurvinderpal Singh, Espanola, New Mexico